Datatamer/terraform-aws-emr/examples/files/README.md

 ## Providers

-No providers are required to be specified.
+No provider.

 ## Inputs

-No inputs are required.
-The required inputs are being automatically obtained from the terraform variables.
+No input.

 ## Outputs

-No ouputs are required.
+No output.

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->